L12: Development and application of methods for the assessment of fish communities in large and deep lakes

 Findings regarding the methodology as well as population dynamics in the lake will significantly contribute to the development of an ecologically worthwhile and sustainable biodiversity management of Lake Constance.

 M.Sc.
-Barbara Scholz – scientific staff (alumna)
+Barbara Scholz – scientist (alumna)

 Picture 1: Mass catches, often occurring when using smaller mesh sizes, as shown in this example from the Federsee, should be reduced.